Narrow-bandwidth Television Association

 Picture tubes

-of gamma = two Graphical characteristic
+Graphical characteristic of gamma = two

 A picture tube has a gamma of 2.
-This must be corrected as described below.

 Gamma correction